WiIIiam278/William278.net/frontend/timetobattle.md

 <h1 style="text-align: center">Time to Battle archive</h1>

 TimeToBattle.net was my public-access Minecraft server I ran for just under two years, between August 2020 and June 2022.
 The server launched to the public after a period of closed testing on August 9, 2020, and was live-streamed through my [Twitch channel](https://twitch.tv/william278).
 The server ended operations on June 1, 2022.
+You can still join TimeToBattle's [archived discord server here](https://discord.gg/xceEsXC).

 ## Features
 The server contained a number of features and game modes through its run.
 * The premiere game mode was **Survival**, which was a Minecraft 1.16 generated world.
 The server was updated with the release of Minecraft 1.17.
-* The **Battle Bastion**, added in a content update known as the "adventure update" was a dungeon game mode.
+* The **Battle Bastion**, added in a content update known as the "adventure update" ([trailer link](https://youtu.be/KHHwUQ1P53E)) was a dungeon game mode.
 Players would take their Survival equipment into the Bastion, which comprised a number of randomized floors.
 Monsters in the Bastion dropped a special currency that could be exchanged for loot on the first floor of the Bastion.
 * **Sphere Battles**, a recreation (with some new elements) of Jeremaster's idea on what was the precursor to the [MCDiamondFire](https://mcdiamondfire.com) coding server, was the first Minigame mode and fairly popular.
 Players battled it out on floating spherical resource islands on a number of maps.
 Players had to mine the islands to obtain resources
 * **Battle Royale**, inspired by the [Dogcraft.net Nitro UHC](https://dogcraft.net/wiki/Nitro_UHC) game mode, was a fast-paced PVP mode.
 Players dropped onto a map (from one of my previous projects, Tales of Firma) and had to battle it out, killing monsters to obtain resources needed to gear up.
 * A hub world, which went through two iterations, allowed players to parkour.
 The hub closed on November 11, 2021, after which navigation changed to a command-based system.